-Fairfield Sew-Along: Create a Custom Fit (Part 2)
+Fairfield Button-up Sew-Along: Day 4 - Create a Custom Fit (Part 2)

 Today we’re talking about specialized fit issues.
 Not everyone will come across these issues when fitting their mock-up, but if you happen to do so, you will likely find that it is difficult to find the solution by performing a quick Google search!
 There are two problems when Googling these fit issues: 1.
 They can be labelled a variety of names and can often be solved using a variety of manners.
 2. There simply isn’t much written on fitting men’s button-up shirts on sewing blogs (at least I can’t find much!).

 This post will give you my preferred solutions and suggestions and will also refer you to other resources that may contain different solutions altogether; that way you can choose the approach that works best for you.

 Adjusting the Neck Size